locGremsy/PayloadSdk/README.md

 # PayloadSdk Python
-This repo is officially SDK for all Gremsy's Payloads using Python
+This repo is officially SDK for all Gremsy's Payloads using Python.

 ## Hardware
 - Ubuntu PC (x86_64)